dsone/gajo/README.md

 Put your APP_ENV into "_production_" or any other label and this behaviour is disabled.

 ## Settings
 Most settings are inside .env.
-But to enable a multi user environment, you need to edit _config/app.php_ and the key _settings.multiUser_ and set it to `true`.
+But to enable a multi user environment, you need to edit _config/app.php_ and the key _settings.multiUser_, set it to `true`.

 If you run Gajo in multi user mode, perhaps change the database from SQLite to some DB system that supports parallel write access.